-Certain Procedural Rules Regarding Adoption of Bond Resolutions

-The steps to be taken prior to and subsequent to adoption of a bond resolution depend on the type of capital project for which the County is authorizing the debt.
+Procedural Rules Regarding Bond Resolutions.
+The steps to be taken prior to and subsequent to adoption of a bond resolution depend on the type of school district authorizing the debt.
 In all cases, however, the first step is compliance with the State Environmental Quality Review Act ("SEQRA") and the regulations promulgated thereunder.
-One of the easiest ways for an opponent of a project to challenge it is for failure to comply properly with SEQRA.
+One of the easiest ways for an opponent of a project to challenge it is for failure to properly comply with SEQRA.
 The bond resolution itself should specify the previously determined status under SEQRA of the capital project whose financing is authorized by it.
-Each pre- or post-bond resolution step should likewise state SEQRA status.
+Each pre or post bond resolution step, such as the notice of vote should likewise state SEQRA status.